Anna is a pastor, writer, and theologian who obtained her BA in religion in '06, Diploma of Ministry in '16, and Diploma of Divinity in '17.

 The kingdom of heaven has no geographical boundaries.
 It is a continual goal that we seek, and by faith we will see it one day.
 It's made up of people of all races, all sexes, and all nationalities.
 The only requirement is that they follow God.
 Throughout the book of Matthew Jesus spoke of his kingdom.
 In Matthew 21:43 Jesus teaches that the kingdom will be given to those who produce its fruit.
 What is this fruit?
 What must we do to inherit this kingdom?

 To become a citizen of the United States, one must either be born here or voluntarily seek citizenship.
-For aliens choosing to become citizens they first need to be 18, fill out paperwork, take multiple tests, live at least 3 months in the district to which they are applying, read, write, and speak conversational English, take an Oath of Allegiance, and understand the constitution.
+Anyone choosing to become a citizen needs to be 18, fill out the paperwork, take multiple tests, live at least three months in the district to which they are applying, read, write, and speak conversational English, take an Oath of Allegiance, and understand the Constitution.
 The whole process, frankly, is a bit of a pain.

 Being a US citizen is nice, and indeed, we should lookout for other Americans.
 But as Christians we are called to something greater.
 God is our father, so we are brothers and sisters to everyone else in the world.
 Whether Jew or gentile, American or Saudi Arabian, Texan or Puerto Rican.
 We were unequivocally called to care for one another.